Mitigating Accuracy-Robustness Trade-off via Balanced Multi-Teacher Adversarial Distillation: Related Work

 The temperature $\tau$ is artificially adjusted as a hyper-parameter in previous work.
 Recently, \cite{li2022curriculum,liu2022meta} propose to adjust $\tau$ automatically based on the designed learnable sub-network.
 These methods need to train the sub-network according to the feedback of the student model, which adds additional training overhead.
 Our method automatically adjusts the temperature only based on multiple teachers' knowledge scales and has almost no computational cost.

-Some previous studies exist on multi-teacher knowledge distillation from different views: including response-based knowledge \cite{kwon2020adaptive,yuan2021reinforced}, feature-based knowledge \cite{liu2020adaptive,zhao2020highlight}, and relation-based knowledge \cite{you2017learning,wu2019distilled}.
+Some studies also exist on multi-teacher knowledge distillation, and are designed from different views: including response-based knowledge \cite{kwon2020adaptive,yuan2021reinforced}, feature-based knowledge \cite{liu2020adaptive,zhao2020highlight}, and relation-based knowledge \cite{you2017learning,wu2019distilled}.
 Previous methods often use multiple teachers for knowledge distillation for the same examples, and those teachers tend to optimize the student in similar directions.
 Different from previous methods, our multi-teacher adversarial robustness distillation targets two different kinds of examples.
-Since adversarial examples are generated to mislead the model, there is a huge gap between the optimization direction of clean examples and adversarial examples, which exist great difficulties compared with previous research.
+Since adversarial examples are generated to mislead the model, there is a huge gap between the optimization direction of clean examples and adversarial examples, which exists great difficulties compared with previous research.